fractal-analytics-platform/fractal-server/docs/install_and_deploy.md

-Fractal Server is the core ingredient of more deployments of the [Fractal framework](https://fractal-analytics-platform.github.io/), which also includes several other Fractal components (e.g. a web client) and also relies on external resources being available (e.g. a PostgreSQL database and a SLURM cluster).
+Fractal Server is the core ingredient of the [Fractal framework](https://fractal-analytics-platform.github.io/), which includes several other Fractal components (e.g. a web client) and also relies on external resources being available (e.g. a PostgreSQL database and a SLURM cluster).

-Here we just describe the basic procedure for a local deployment.
-Any production deployments will require greater attention and detail.

-Some examples of typical deployment are available as container-based demos at https://github.com/fractal-analytics-platform/fractal-containers/tree/main/examples.
+This page describes the basic procedure to setup and maintain a _local_ `fractal-server` deployment, which is useful for testing and development, but a full-fledged deployment involves many more aspects.
+Some examples of deployment setups are available as container-based demos at https://github.com/fractal-analytics-platform/fractal-containers/tree/main/examples.

 ## Prerequisites